truefoundry/cognita/README.md

 ## :whale: Using Docker compose (recommended - version 25+)

-Cognita and all of it's services can be run using docker-compose.
+Cognita and all of its services can be run using docker-compose.
 This is the recommended way to run Cognita locally.
 Install Docker and docker-compose for your system from: [Docker Compose](https://docs.docker.com/compose/install/)

 You can run the following command to start the services: